Ekman transport: Theory

 Ekman theory explains the theoretical state of circulation if water currents were driven only by the transfer of momentum from the wind.
 In the physical world, this is difficult to observe because of the influences of many simultaneous current driving forces (for example, pressure and density gradients).
 Though the following theory technically applies to the idealized situation involving only wind forces, Ekman motion describes the wind-driven portion of circulation seen in the surface layer.

 Surface currents flow at a 45° angle to the wind due to a balance between the Coriolis force and the drags generated by the wind and the water.
 If the ocean is divided vertically into thin layers, the magnitude of the velocity (the speed) decreases from a maximum at the surface until it dissipates.
 The direction also shifts slightly across each subsequent layer (right in the Northern Hemisphere and left in the Southern Hemisphere).
-This is called the Ekman spiral.
+This is called an Ekman spiral.
 The layer of water from the surface to the point of dissipation of this spiral is known as the Ekman layer.
 If all flow over the Ekman layer is integrated, the net transportation is at 90° to the right (left) of the surface wind in the Northern (Southern) Hemisphere.